MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 <!-- ====================================================================== -->
 ## Success stories

-Using PWA technologies is a great way to make your app **safe**, **discoverable**, **linkable**, **easy to install** and update, **responsive**, and **network independent**.
+Using Progressive Web App (PWA) technologies is a great way to make your app **safe**, **discoverable**, **linkable**, **easy to install** and update, **responsive**, and **network independent**.
 Many businesses use PWAs and have had success.
+For example:

-*   The Starbucks PWA has increased daily active users twice and orders on desktop are nearly the same rate as mobile ([source](https://twitter.com/davidbrunelle/status/993960071406080000)).
+*   The Starbucks PWA has increased daily active users twice.
+Orders on desktop are nearly the same rate as mobile ([source](https://twitter.com/davidbrunelle/status/993960071406080000)).
-*   Trivago saw an increase of 150% for people who add its PWA to the home screen and the increased engagement led to a 97% increase in clickouts to hotel offers ([source](https://www.thinkwithgoogle.com/intl/en-gb/marketing-strategies/app-and-mobile/trivago-embrace-progressive-web-apps-as-the-future-of-mobile/)).
+*   Trivago saw an increase of 150% for people who add its PWA to the home screen.
+The increased engagement led to a 97% increase in clockouts to hotel offers ([source](https://www.thinkwithgoogle.com/intl/en-gb/marketing-strategies/app-and-mobile/trivago-embrace-progressive-web-apps-as-the-future-of-mobile/)).
-*   Tinder cut load times from 11.91 seconds to 4.68 seconds with their PWA and the app is 90% smaller than the compiled Android app ([source](https://medium.com/@addyosmani/a-tinder-progressive-web-app-performance-case-study-78919d98ece0)).
+*   Tinder cut load times from 11.91 seconds to 4.68 seconds with their PWA.
+The app is 90% smaller than the compiled Android app ([source](https://medium.com/@addyosmani/a-tinder-progressive-web-app-performance-case-study-78919d98ece0)).

 Read more success stories on the [PWA Stats](https://www.pwastats.com/) website.